 On Windows: Adjust the settings so that only the device you’ve connected is shown in the window.
 Press "Close."

-- Click on the “Settings” in bottom right of the OBS.
+- Click on "Settings" in the bottom right of OBS.

 - Select the “Stream” tab.